Chanaka-Prasanna/coveragex-assignment/README.md

 ## Prerequisites

-- Makesure that docker is being running in your machine (Open the docker app)
+- Makesure that docker is being running in your machine (Open the docker)

 ---